RakaDoank/carbon-react-native/docs/docs/guides/accessing-color.md

 Good to know.
 You can learn [Passing Data Deeply with Context](https://react.dev/learn/passing-data-deeply-with-context).
 :::

-## Importing Color Constant
+## Use Color Constant

-Although, accessing color declaratively by [`ThemeContext`](#) is the most recommended.
+Although, accessing color declaratively by [`ThemeContext`](../definitions/variables/ThemeContext.md) is the most recommended.
 You can still access the color code and token in constants

 ```tsx
 import {